christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 ---
 layout: post
-title:  "3 AMI to run the fastest cluster of GPU for scientific computing at minimal engineering cost thanks to EC2, Spark, NVIDIA, and BIDMach technologies"
+title:  "4 AMI to run the fastest cluster of GPU for scientific computing at minimal engineering cost thanks to EC2, Spark, NVIDIA, BIDMach technologies and Caffe"
 date:   2016-01-27 23:00:51
 categories: big data
 ---

-In this tutorial, I will create three AMI for AWS G2 instances (GPU-enabled), the first one for any use of NVIDIA technologies, the second one for the use of [scala fast GPU library BIDMach](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html) and the third one for the creation of a cluster of GPU instances with BIDMach:
+In this tutorial, I will create four AMI for AWS G2 instances (GPU-enabled), the first one for any use of NVIDIA technologies, the second with Caffe and CUDNN, the third one for the use of [scala fast GPU library BIDMach](http://christopher5106.github.io/big/data/2016/02/04/bidmach-tutorial.html) and the fourth one for the creation of a cluster of GPU instances with BIDMach:

 - **ami-0ef6407d** : NVIDIA driver + Cuda 7.5
 This first AMI is *Spark-ec2 compatible*, it can be launched with *spark-ec2* command.

+- **ami-9af54ce9** : NVIDIA driver + Cuda 7.5 + CUDNN + Caffe
+This second AMI is *Spark-ec2 compatible*, it can be launched with *spark-ec2* command.

 - **ami-18f5466b** (or **ami-e2f74491** for a memory efficient AMI - some unnecessary files removed): NVIDIA driver + Cuda 7.5 + BIDMach
 Since Spark-ec2 installs Spark for Scala 2.10, this AMI cannot be used with *spark-ec2* command.